Sexual and Reproductive Health

 Advocate for change

-We will commit to challenging attitudes, behaviours, terminology and how we deliver services whenever possible to ensure we continually progress our ambition to improve the sexual and reproductive health and wellbeing of people living in the borough.
+We will commit to challenging attitudes, behaviours, terminology and how we deliver services whenever possible.
+Ensuring we continually progress our ambition to improve the sexual and reproductive health and wellbeing of people living in the borough.

 Building stronger links

-We understand that poor sexual and reproductive health, including risky sexual behaviour, can go hand in hand with issues such as poor mental health, alcohol or substance misuse or living with other major stresses in life.
-We will create stronger ties with services that can offer support with these underlying issues.
+We understand that poor sexual and reproductive health, including risky sexual behaviour, can go hand in hand with issues such as poor mental health, alcohol or substance misuse We will create stronger ties with services that can offer support with these underlying issues.